 Families can play a significant role in guiding students in their career decision-making.
 You can support their career exploration by encouraging them to visit the Career Center early and often.

 One of the top reasons students attend colleges and universities is to get a job when they graduate.
 The Career Center offers a variety of resources that help students navigate the shift from academics to the world of work beginning in their first year.
 These resources include career counseling; career assessments; the Personal Life & Career Planning (EDUC 121) course; resume and cover letter reviews; a job and internship database called Handshake; mock interviews; job and career fairs; events and workshops; and a Tiger Mentor Network.

 Towson University offers over 60 undergraduate majors, more than 40 master's programs and several doctoral programs, so students have lots of choices!
 Volunteer and internship experiences are avenues to investigate professional opportunities and build a strong resume.
 Allowing your students to explore majors and careers is a great way to help them develop confidence in their choices and their ability to make smart career decisions.

 You also may choose to support TU students by hiring or mentoring one.
 If you can offer an employment or internship opportunity through your employer, you can post the position in Handshake.
-Creating a profile in our Career Mentor Database is another way to support the career development of TU students.
+Creating a profile in our Tiger Mentor Network is another way to support the career development of TU students.
 We also invite you to stay connected to the Career Center via the Towson University Professional Network LinkedIn group.

 The university's active Parents Association allows you to stay connected with the very latest news about Towson University.